Home » Dessert Recipes » Keto Apple Crisp Recipe

 Jicama – You will need to peel and slice it, so it’s cut similar to apple slices.
 In my testing, I’ve found jicama to come the closest to apples in keto dessert recipes, much more so than zucchini or rutabaga.
 I want to try it next in my Apple Pie Cookies.

-Brown Sugar Sweetener - A white sugar sweetener can work as well.
-Just mix in 1 teaspoon of molasses per cup for a brown sugar replacement.
+Brown Sugar Sweetener – A white sugar sweetener can work as well.
+Just mix in 1 tsp of molasses per cup for a brown sugar replacement.

 Cinnamon – Always pick one with a strong scent.

-Xanthan Gum - This is used as a thickener in low carb recipes.
+Xanthan Gum – This is used as a thickener in low-carb diet recipes.
 You can sub in glucomannan if you prefer.

-Almond Flour - The base for the topping.
-If you'd like this to be nut-free use sunflower seed flour instead.
+Almond Flour – The base for the topping.
+Almond meal works well too.
+If you’d like this to be nut-free use sunflower seed flour instead.
 Unfortunately, coconut flour is not a good substitute in this recipe.

-Butter - I use salted butter to balance the sweetness.
-If you have unsalted butter just add a pinch of salt.
+Butter – I use salted butter to balance the sweetness.
+If you have unsalted butter, add a pinch of salt.
 Or coconut oil for a dairy-free apple crisp.

 How To Make Keto Apple Crisp